Video-ChatGPT: Towards Detailed Video Understanding via Large Vision and Language Models: Video Instruction Data Generation

-In the third step, we merge frame-level captions and use the GPT-3.5 model to generate a singular, coherent video-level caption.
+In the \emph{third} step, we merge frame-level captions and use the GPT-3.5 model to generate a singular, coherent video-level caption.
 This step augments the original ground truth caption with context from these models.
 We also direct GPT-3.5 to discard inconsistent information across frames, ensuring a precise, contextually rich video instruction dataset.
-Figure~\ref{fig:semi_automated} illustrates how a ground truth caption is enriched using this process after all three refinement stages.
+Figure~\ref{fig:semi_automated-1},\ref{fig:semi_automated} illustrates how a ground truth caption is enriched using this process after all three refinement stages to generate instructional data and detailed descriptive caption.
+All of our designed prompts for in-context learning along with the curated dataset will be made publicly available.